mansuf/mangadex-downloader/README.md

 What will you need:

-- Python 3.8.x or up with Pip (if you are in Windows, you can download bundled executable.
+- Python 3.8.x to 3.11.x with Pip (if you are in Windows, you can download bundled executable.
 [See this instructions how to install it](#installation-bundled-executable))

 That's it.